Parakeet auklet: Description

 The parakeet auklet is a small (23 cm) auk with a short orange bill that is upturned to give the bird its curious fixed expression.
 The upward bend of the beak has been observed to provide advantages in picking up small food pieces from the sea bottom as well as in assisting in the disintegration of larger food objects.
 The bird's plumage is dark above and white below. with a single white plume projecting back from the eye.
 There is a small amount of variation between breeding and winter plumage.

 The parakeet auklet is a highly vocal species at the nest, calling once it arrives at the nest and then duetting once its mate arrives.
 It makes a series of rhythmic hoarse calls (like that of the Cassin's auklet) and a quavering squeal.
 The function of these are unknown, but could be associated with defending its burrow from intruders and strengthening the bond with its mate.

-Taxonomy

-The Parakeet Auklet was formerly included in the genus Cyclorrhynchus, avians with a nearly circular profile of the bill.
-But following recent phylogenetic study, this species could be closer to the Crested Auklet, Least Auklet and Whiskered Auklet.